Eton, Queensland: Education

 Eton State School is a government primary (Prep-6) school for boys and girls at 10 Prospect Street (21.2642°S 148.9765°E).
 In 2016, the school had an enrolment of 50 with 3 teachers and 7 non-teaching staff (3 full-time equivalent).
 In 2018, the school had an enrolment of 30 students with 4 teachers (3 full-time equivalent) and 6 non-teaching staff (3 full-time equivalent).

 There are no secondary schools in Eton.
-The nearest secondary school is Mirani State High School in Mirani to the north-west.
+The nearest government secondary school is Mirani State High School in Mirani to the north-west.

 Community groups

 The Eton / Eton North branch of the Queensland Country Women's Association meets at the QCWA Hall at 7 Mill Street, North Eton.